Donald Knuth: Digital typesetting

-In the 1970s the publishers of TAOCP abandoned Monotype in favor of phototypesetting.
+In the 1970s, the publishers of TAOCP abandoned Monotype in favor of phototypesetting.
 Knuth became so frustrated with the inability of the latter system to approach the quality of the previous volumes, which were typeset using the older system, that he took time out to work on digital typesetting and created TeX and Metafont.

 Literate programming

-While developing TeX, Knuth created a new methodology of programming, which he called literate programming, because he believed that programmers should think of programs as works of literature.
-"Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do."
+While developing TeX, Knuth created a new methodology of programming, which he called literate programming, because he believed that programmers should think of programs as works of literature:

 Knuth embodied the idea of literate programming in the WEB system.
 The same WEB source is used to weave a TeX file, and to tangle a Pascal source file.
 These in their turn produce a readable description of the program and an executable binary respectively.
-A later iteration of the system, CWEB, replaces Pascal with C.
+A later iteration of the system, CWEB, replaces Pascal with C, C++, and Java.

-Knuth used WEB to program TeX and METAFONT, and published both programs as books: TeX: The Program, which was originally published in 1986, and METAFONT: The Program, which was originally published in 1986.
+Knuth used WEB to program TeX and METAFONT, and published both programs as books, both originally published the same year: TeX: The Program (1986); and METAFONT: The Program (1986).
 Around the same time, LaTeX, the now-widely adopted macro package based on TeX, was first developed by Leslie Lamport, who later published its first user manual in 1986.